 With my personal blog, I initially cursed about Gutenberg , now I love I love it.
 Collaboration in blogging has long been a dream of networked writers.
 I'm curious to see where the journey will take us.

-I still have to find my way around the topic of hosting WordPress & WooCommerce myself.
-I have a healthy basic knowledge, but my blogs were with various cheap hosters - for lack of alternative at the time.
-However, I know how much better you can do it with the support, as with RAIDBOXES 😉
+I have yet to get to grips with the topic of hosting WordPress & WooCommerce myself.
+I have a healthy basic knowledge, but my blogs were with various cheap hosts - for lack of an alternative at the time.
+However, I know how much better you can do in terms of support, just like with Raidboxes 😉

 And I observe how the users of WooCommerce are becoming more professional.
 The times are over when the system was only suitable for small shops.
 WordPress as a basis and "blog CMS" is perfect.
 Because every online shop - like every portal in general - needs very good content to be able to keep up with Amazon & Co. even to some extent.
 Here I have blogged about it.